luismiguelsaez/terraform-ghost-deployment/README.md

 ### CICD

+- We would need to configure the following variables in Github Actions to be able to execute the code

+  - `AWS_ACCESS_KEY_ID`
+  - `AWS_SECRET_ACCESS_KEY`
+  - `AWS_DEFAULT_REGION` ( this is not needed, as we configured the region in the code )

-- New code will be uploaded to the server after `main` branch push/merge events from Github Actions pipeline
+- New content for Ghost server could be uploaded to the server after `main` branch push/merge events from Github Actions pipeline, if we store it as part of the repo
+- Setup CICD pipeline variables we would need to configure to use [rsync action](https://github.com/marketplace/actions/action-rsync)

+  - `AWS_INSTANCE_IP`
+  - `AWS_INSTANCE_SSH_KEY`